-The district will require that the parents or guardian complete a medical history form at the beginning of each school year.
-The nurse or school physician may use such reports to advise the parent of the need for further medical attention and to plan for potential health problems in school.
+The district will require that the parents/guardians complete a medical history form at the beginning of each school year.
+The school nurse may use such reports to advise the parent/guardian of the need for further medical attention and to plan for potential health problems in school.

-The superintendent authorizes the school principal to exclude a student who has been diagnosed by a licensed health care provider or is suspected of having an infectious disease in accordance with the most current Infectious Disease Control Guide, provided by the State Department of Health and the Office of the Superintendent of Public Instruction.
+The board authorizes the school principal to exclude a student who has been diagnosed by a Licensed Health Care Provider (LHP) or is suspected of having an infectious disease in accordance with the regulations within the most current Infectious Disease Control Guide, provided by the State Department of Health and the Office of the Superintendent of Public Instruction.
 The principal and/or school nurse will report the presence of suspected case or cases of reportable communicable disease to the appropriate local health authority as required by the State Board of Health.
-The district and its staff will treat all information concerning a student’s present and past health condition will be treated as confidential.
+The district and its staff will treat all information concerning a student’s present and past health condition as confidential.
 The principal will cooperate with the local health officials in the investigation of the source of the disease.

 The fact that a student has been tested for a sexually transmitted disease, the test result, any information relating to the diagnosis or treatment of a sexually transmitted disease, and any information regarding drug or alcohol treatment for a student must be kept strictly confidential.
-If the district has a release, the information may be disclosed pursuant to the restrictions in the release.
+If the district receives authorization to release information, the district may disclose information pursuant to the restrictions in the release.

-A school principal or designee has the authority to send an ill child home without the concurrence of the local health officer, but if the disease is reportable, the local health officer must be notified.
-The local health officer is the primary resource in the identification and control of infectious disease in community and school.
+A school principal or designee has the authority to send an ill student home without the concurrence of the local health officer, but if the disease is reportable, the district must notify the local health officer.
+The local health officer is the primary resource in the identification and control of infectious disease in the community and school.
 The local health officer, in consultation with the superintendent can take whatever action deemed necessary to control or eliminate the spread of disease, including closing a school.